blackbaud/sky-addin-client/README.md

 Your `init` function will be called with an arguments object that contains:
  - `envId` - The environment ID for the host page
  - `context` - Additional context of the host page, which will vary for different extension points.
+ - `supportedEventTypes` - The supported event types that are handled by the host page.
  - `ready` - A callback to inform the add-in client that the add-in is initialized and ready to be shown.

 Using the information provided in the `init` arguments, the add-in should determine if and how it should be rendered.
 Then it should call the `ready` callback, informing the host page.